Louis-Takow/Mobile-Automation--MAESTRO/README.md

 1. **Maestro**: Follow the [Maestro installation guide](https://docs.maestro.mobile) to set up Maestro on your system.
 2. **Android Emulator or Device**: Ensure you have an Android emulator set up via **Android Studio** or a physical Android device connected.
 3. **Swag Labs Mobile App**: Install the open-source **Swag Labs** mobile app on your emulator or physical device.
+4. **Appium Desktop GUI (optional)**: If you plan to use Appium inspector for additional interaction or UI element inspection, ensure it’s set up.

 ## Steps to Set Up and Run Tests